St Hugo Coonawarra Cabernet Sauvignon 2021 Review: Structured and Self-Assured

 St Hugo Coonawarra Cabernet Sauvignon 2021 bottle on stone background with soft shadow

-We opened this bottle on a grey, rainy winter’s afternoon—the kind of weather that makes you crave depth, warmth, and something structured.
-With a reputation for classic styling and a label that carries weight in the Cabernet world, expectations were set for a refined, oak-led red with a Coonawarra signature.
+We opened this on a grey, rainy winter afternoon.
+The kind of setting that calls for something grounded and structured.
+St Hugo carries a reputation for classic Cabernet styling, and expectations were set for a composed, oak-influenced expression with a clear Coonawarra identity.

 Vintage: